sketchplugins/plugin-directory/README.md

 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
 - [WeSketch](https://github.com/weixin/WeSketch), by Tencent Wechat Team: A set of plugins for Sketch include making lines & notes, UI Kit & Color sync, font & text replacing.
-- [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
-Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
 - [Translate.me](https://github.com/eddiesigner/sketch-translate-me), by Eduardo Gómez Vásquez: Translations.
 Simplified.
 Translate your Sketch text layers, artboards and pages in over 100 languages with Translate.me plugin.
 Powered by Google.
-- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
 - [FontRapid](https://fontrapid.com), by FontRapid Team: FontRapid is a free Sketch plugin, helps designers create professional OpenType fonts with ease directly in Sketch app.
 The output font can be used for print, web and mobile, and sold to anyone with no limit (both free and commercial use).
 - [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
-- [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
-Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.
 - [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case